koliseoapi/help/content/call-for-papers/tags.md

     parent: call-for-papers
 ---

-Sessions can be classified according to multiple categories: level, language, topic, etc. No two events are the same, and for this reason Koliseo supports flexible, customizable tagsets that are unique to your event.
+Sessions can be categorized based on various criteria, such as level, language, and topic.
+No two events are identical, and for this reason, Koliseo supports flexible, customizable tagsets unique to your event.
 These tagsets can be used to filter sessions in the agenda or to design a balanced agenda.

 ## Creating tags

-As an example, we are going to configure a Call for Papers where sessions have assigned a "Talk Level" that can choose between "Beginner", "Intermediate" or "Advanced".
+As an example, we are going to configure tags for an event where sessions have assigned a "Talk Level" that can choose between "Beginner", "Intermediate" or "Advanced".
 To do this:

 1. [Log into the system]({{< ref "authentication.md" >}})
 1. In the sidebar menu, select **Events** and click on the name of your event to open the event management page.